×

 Pro Tip: Recharge your power bank every 2–3 months to ensure it’s ready when you need it.

-9. Window Breaker & Seatbelt Cutter Tool
+9. Window Breaker & Seatbelt Cutter: Life-Saving Car Safety Tools

 In the event of a submerged car or fire, seconds matter.
 A glass-breaking rescue tool is essential for escaping quickly.